aswinhub26/-Project-Cobra/README.md

 🌐 Express REST API integration

-📊 Advanced command analytics dashboard
+📊 Advanced analytics dashboard

 🗄 MongoDB database support

 🤖 Telegram / Discord integration

-🧠 AI automation improvements
+🧠 Improved AI automation

-⚡ distributed bot architecture
+⚡ Distributed bot architecture

 🤝 Contributing

 Contributions are welcome!

-If you'd like to improve Project Cobra:
+Steps:

-Fork the repository
+1️⃣ Fork the repository

-Create a new branch
+2️⃣ Create a new branch

-Submit a Pull Request
+3️⃣ Submit a Pull Request

 👨‍💻 Author

 Aswin D

-Project Cobra was built as a learning project to explore bot frameworks, automation systems, and scalable backend architecture.
+Project Cobra was built as a learning project to explore:

+chatbot frameworks

+automation systems

+scalable backend architectures

-It demonstrates how real chatbot platforms and automation engines work internally.
+It demonstrates how real bot platforms and automation engines work internally.

 ⭐ If you like this project, consider starring the repository.